Basic troubleshooting of outbound connections from an AKS cluster

 9. Check whether the AKS service principal or managed identity has the required AKS service permissions to make the network changes to Azure resources.

-Check whether the DNS resolution is successful for the endpoint
+Check whether the pod and node can reach the endpoint

 From within the pod, you can run a DNS lookup to the endpoint.